 Travel rewards credit cards are very similar to air miles credit cards and frequent flyer credit cards, and may in some cases be one and the same.
 It will depend on what rewards are being offered for your points.
-Rewards cards may well include all manner of travel rewards, such as flights, cruises, hotel accommodation, car hire and days out.
-We’ve also included cards that feature complimentary travel insurance included with the cards.
+Rewards cards may well include all manner of travel rewards, such as flights, cruises, hotel accommodation and car hire.
+We’ve also included cards that feature complimentary travel insurance.
 For more detail on these specific options see our section on cards with travel insurance.

 Travel Rewards Credit Card

 Enjoy a range of platinum privileges with the American Express Platinum Edge.
 Enjoy a complimentary domestic flight every year and access to the Ascent rewards program.